Sh-xck/Obstacle_Avoidance/README.md

  # About the package
- This package creates a gazebo simulation using ros2 where 2 robots are spawned in one world
+ This package creates a gazebo simulation using ros2 where 2 robots are spawned in one world in which one robot is equipped with a camera and the other is equipped with a lidar and they follow 2 different algorithms
  </br>
- One robot is equiped with a camera and the other with a lidar and they follow 2 different algorithms
  </br>
- This project showcases the potential of integrating different sensing technologies and utilizing ROS2 for simulating and testing obstacle avoidance algorithms in a racetrack setting.
+ This project showcases the potential of integrating different sensing technologies and comparing the two technologies where we utilize ROS2 for simulating and testing obstacle avoidance algorithms in a racetrack setting.

  # Results

-file:///home/shxck/Videos/Screencasts/finalvid.webm
+file:///home/shxck/Downloads/Untitled.mp4